Types of Pickleball Games played at CTPA

 - Ladders can be played as individuals, mixed doubles, doubles, women or men only.
 It can be also played as singles.

 - More information on the web site under Member Section

 Your Four Pickleball (YFP or Y4)

 YFP allows four people to play together, guilt free, without rotating in other players.
 Nonmembers are allowed but a member must buy a pass on line at Court Reserve BEFORE you play.

 Chose your foursome and play together until all courts are filled and other foursomes are queueing.
 When that happens and your game ends, leave the court and call in the next foursome.
 Queue with ONE paddle from the group, by the queueing board on the fence by court 8.

 How do I sign up for YFP?

 You must register on Court Reserve to be one of the YFP captains.
-As of now, we are allowing 12 foursomes on 8 courts to play within a certain period of time.
 Only the captain of the group needs to sign up for a spot.
-(10 captains for 7 courts, 9 captains for 6 courts, 8 captains for 5 courts, 7 captains for 4 courts).
+(10 captains for 7 courts, 9 captains for 6 courts, 8 captains for 5 courts, 7 captains for 4 courts, etc).
 Only one person from your group signs up.

 Courts are full for YFP how does our group start?